HazyResearch/ThunderKittens/examples/based/linear_attn_forward/README.md

 Here we provide details to test and benchmark the Based kernel's *forward pass / inference prefill*.
 Note this kernel assumes feature dimension 16.

-You can checkout these resources to learn more about the Based architecture: [Code](https://github.com/HazyResearch/based), [Paper](https://arxiv.org/abs/2402.18668)

 ## Overview of kernel
-Based introduces a fast implementation of linear attention.
+Using TK, we achieve a fast implementation of linear attention for the Based architecture!
+You can checkout these resources to learn more about the Based architecture: [Code](https://github.com/HazyResearch/based), [Paper](https://arxiv.org/abs/2402.18668).

 Standard attention computes an $O(N^2)$ matrix of query and key interactions $\exp(q_i^Tk_j/\sqrt{d})$.
 The idea in [linear attention](https://arxiv.org/abs/2006.16236) is to remove the softmax around the query-key dot product: